-Other Energy Services.
-This segment provides drilling fluids systems, completion products, integrated exploration and production software information systems, consulting services, real-time operations, smartwells, and subsea operations.
-Drilling fluids are used to provide for well control, drilling efficiency, and as a means of removing wellbore cuttings.
-Completion products and services include well completion equipment, slickline and safety systems.
-Included in this business segment are Baroid, Landmark Graphics, Integrated Solutions, Real Time Operations, our equity method investment in Enventure Global Technology, LLC, an expandable casing joint venture, subsea operations and our equity method investment in WellDynamics B.V., an intelligent well completions joint venture.
+LANDMARK AND OTHER ENERGY SERVICES.
+This segment provides integrated exploration and production software information systems, consulting services, real-time operations, smartwells and integrated solutions.
+Included in this business segment are Landmark Graphics, Integrated Solutions, Real Time Operations and our equity method investment in WellDynamics B.V., an intelligent well completions joint venture.
 Also included are Wellstream, Bredero-Shaw and European Marine Contractors Ltd., all of which have been sold.